z3phyro/android-agenda-view/README.md

       android:layout_width="match_parent"
       android:layout_height="match_parent" />
 ```
+(beware of the package name for now :)

-And then fill it with a class that implements the AgendaView.IShift interface:
+And then fill it with a class that implements the **AgendaView.IShift** interface:

 ```
     agendaView = (AgendaView) findViewById(R.id.agView);